mit-oidc-client/mit-oidc-client/docs/oidc_team_docs.md

 Since the OpenSSH server is set to only use pubkey authentication, this command will not require you to input a password.

 The frontend files are served statically with Nginx, so you don't have to run anything.
-For the backend server, however, you will need to run it with `node build/index.js` (assuming you are cd'ed in the `backend/` folder).
+For the backend server, when doing testing, you will need to run it with `node build/index.js` (assuming you are cd'ed in the `backend/` folder).
 Note that this server will only run while your terminal is alive, unless you add the background `&` sign to the end of the command.

+When you are confident in your implementation and wants to run the backend in production mode, you should run it with `pm2 start oidc` (**Note:** We already created the oidc process by running `pm2 start build/index.js --name oidc` the first time we ran pm2).
+Do `pm2 status` to get status about CPU and Memory usage on running pm2 processes.
+To stop the oidc process, do `pm2 stop oidc`.

 If you get an error about connection refused or IP address in use, do `ps` to list running processes, and then `kill [process_num]` to kill a running process, or `kill -9 [process_num]` to force kill it.

 ## Final Deployment Tasks